SPAAM-community/AncientMetagenomeDir/ancientmetagenome-hostassociated/libraries/README.md

 ## library_polymerase

 - Name of the polymerase used for library construction.
+- Report only polymerases used up until (and including) pre-indexing library. preparation
+  - I.e., only report polymerases used up until, and including, blunt end repair steps or DNA termini end-repair steps that allows indicies to subsequently. be added to the molecule.
 - Can be comma separated listed if multiple used.
 - Polymerase selection will influence whether damage will be visible enough.
   - This is due to differences between proof-reading and non-proofreading (i.e.